16th Airlift Squadron, 2nd Battalion, 10th Marine Regiment, 2nd Marine Division conduct joint training

-U.S. Marines assigned to the 2nd Battalion, 10th Marine Regiment, 2nd Marine Division, talk about the logistics of the exercise during a joint training exercise at MacDill Air Force Base Auxiliary Field, Florida, Sept.
+U.S. Marines assigned to the 2nd Battalion, 10th Marine Regiment, 2nd Marine Division, conduct a joint training exercise alongside members of the 16th Airlift Squadron at MacDill Air Force Base Auxiliary Field, Florida, Sept.
 10, 2024.
 Joint exercises between the U.S. Air Force and U.S. Marine Corps play a crucial role in improving interoperability by enabling both branches to integrate and synchronize their capabilities, systems, and operations.
-(U.S. Air Force photo by Senior Airman Christian Silvera)
+(U.S. Air Force video by Senior Airman Christian Silvera)

 |Date Taken: